c1hucktay4lors/system-update/README.md

-# `system-update` (Testing)
+# `system-update` (Claude)

 A small Bash wrapper that runs my usual Arch maintenance steps with one command instead of typing four.
-This is the `Testing` branch where I try changes before they're stable.
-Most of it was written with AI assistance.
+This is the `Claude` branch where I used a friends Claude Pro subscription and Opus to rewrite Gemini's code.

 ---